 Small Business Grants

-Many people starting small businesses assume that they'll be able to get a government grant to provide the money they need for their startup plan but small business grants are not a viable option for start up business financing for most small businesses in Canada.
+Many people starting small businesses assume that they'll be able to get a government grant to provide the money they need for their startup plan but small business grants are not a viable option for startup business financing for most small businesses in Canada.
 The Truth About Small Business Grants in Canada explains why – and presents specific information on some of the small business grants available to small businesses.

 Small Business Loans in Canada

 Most small businesses that aren't self-financed or financed by family and/or friends are financed through small business loans.

-Small business loans can be a particularly attractive small business financing option for financing a new business because the federal government sponsors programs that make funding start-up businesses a priority.
-You'll find details on (and links to) programs such as the Canada Small Business Loans Financing Program, the Business Development Bank of Canada's Start-up Financing and the Canadian Youth Business Foundation Loans Program in this site's Small Business Loans section.
+Small business loans can be a particularly attractive small business financing option for financing a new business because the federal government sponsors programs that make funding start-up businesses a priority such as the Canada Small Business Financing Program.
+Learn about this and other possible loan sources in Where to Get Small Business Loans in Canada.

 If you are a woman starting a business (and more women are starting their own businesses all the time), you’ll definitely want to read Small Business Loans for Women in Canada, which presents small business loan programs that only Canadian women are eligible for.

 When you think about getting a small business loan, the names of traditional banks and credit unions probably pop into your head.
 But they're not the only lenders out there.
 What About a Private Lender? presents another source of small business financing that you may want to look into.